TANK815119/MachineBodies/README.md

 -The PPO scenes are PPO test cases

 This project laid the foundations of my machine learning knowledge, but I have moved on to using standard tools like PyTorch and Tensorflow in Unity´s ML-Agents for superior performance and learning speed.

+This project is licensed under the [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.